locize/locizify/README.md

 Just set the element style display to none. locizify will change it to block when ready.

-## Change namespace per code to use
+## Change namespace dynamically per code

 You can change the namespace after loading to some other file (eg. before transitioning to another page).